-Patients can present with symptoms such as visual field loss, visual blurriness, flashing lights, floaters, pressure changes, or other eye changes.
+Patients can present symptoms such as visual field loss, visual blurriness, flashing lights, floaters, pressure changes, or other eye changes.
 Some patients may not experience any symptoms or the tumor may be found on a routine eye exam.

-If a patient is noted to have symptoms and/or found to have suspicious findings on exam, he/she should be seen by an ophthalmologist or retinal specialist for further study.
+If a patient is noted to have symptoms and/or found to have suspicious findings on the exam, he/she should be seen by an ophthalmologist or retinal specialist for further study.
 This may include, dilated clinical exam, ultrasound, fundus photography, imaging studies, and other analysis.

 UCSF Radiation Oncology is part of the UCSF Comprehensive Cancer Center, a member of the National Comprehensive Cancer Network; an alliance of 26 of the world’s leading cancer centers.
-The UCSF Ocular Melanoma Proton Radiation Program is one of a very select group of programs across the nation and world, that offer proton therapy for uveal melanoma and that have long-term clinical and technical expertise in treating this cancer.
+The UCSF Ocular Tumor Proton Radiation Program is one of a very select group of programs across the nation and world, that offer proton therapy for uveal melanoma and that have long-term clinical and technical expertise in treating this cancer.

 Meaningful clinical, radiation planning and treatment delivery research and development for proton/particle therapy for cancer has been pioneered and implemented at UCSF.
 A list of highlighted research articles from the Ocular Tumor Proton Radiation Program is available.